DataDog/documentation/content/en/security_platform/cloud_workload_security/guide/tuning-rules.md

 ## Adding a suppression from the rule editor

 Signals surface relevant context within security alerts.
-Although Event data can be leveraged for suppression filters, the observability data the detection rule is built on may offer a better tuning candidate.
+Although event data can be leveraged for suppression filters, the observability data that the detection rule is built on may offer a better tuning candidate.

 In Cloud Workload Security, the runtime Agent logs are generated from collected kernel events.
-You can preview logs from the signal side-panel without context switching.
+You can preview the logs from the signal side-panel without context switching.

 1. Go to your chosen signal details side-panel and click the Events tab.
-2. Click **View in Log Explorer** to navigate to Log Management, which displays the full list of logs that instigate this signals.
+2. Click **View in Log Explorer** to navigate to Log Management, which displays the full list of logs that instigate this signal.
-   Because there can be many logs, the signal side panel combines these logs and their shared attributes into a JSON structure.
+   Because there can be many logs, the signal side-panel combines these logs and their shared attributes into a JSON structure.
-3. Go back to the Event tab and scroll all the way to the end of the panel.
-Expand the JSON dropdown, to access all log attributes contained in runtime Agent events.
+3. Go back to the Event tab and scroll to the end of the panel.
+Expand the JSON dropdown to access all log attributes contained in runtime Agent events.
 4. Identify key-value pairs to suppress signals by common keys, including `@process.args`, `@process.group`, `@process.ancestors.comm`, or `@process.ancestors.args`.
-5. Open the rule in the Rule editor and in the **Exclude benign activity with suppression queries**, add the list of key-value pairs that you identified as helpful.
+5. Open the rule in the Rule editor and in the **Exclude benign activity with suppression queries**.
+Add the list of key-value pairs that you identified as helpful.

 For example, suppose you have a `Java process spawned shell/utility` rule that you want to suppress for the following combination of attributes:
 - `@process.args:+x`